adrian-griffin/cargoport/README.md

 ```

 #### run setup wizard
 Run the setup utility to begin.
-This root directory will house logs, config, and be the default storage location for outgoing and incoming backup transfers
+This root directory will house logs, config, metrics data, and will be the default storage location for outgoing and incoming backup transfers.

-In order to utilize the `/var/cargoport/remote` directory during transfers between machines, `cargoport -setup` should be run on both machines; otherwise a manual valid path must be passed using the `-remote-dir` flag instead
+In order to utilize the `/var/cargoport/remote` directory during transfers between machines rather than the remote-user's home directory (`/home/$USER/backup.tar.gz`), cargoport will need to be installed on *both* machines and the sending machine's config adjusted.

-Typically you will want to allow the setup wizard to create your default local config.yml file
+You will most likely want to allow the setup wizard to create your default local config.yml file

 ```shell
 ·> cargoport -setup